Hawaiian Holdings, Inc. (HA) Shares Up Despite Recent Market Volatility - News Heater

-The stock of Hawaiian Holdings, Inc. (NASDAQ: HA) has increased by 11.98 when compared to last closing price of 4.09.
-Despite this, the company has experienced a 6.76% gain in its stock price over the last five trading sessions.
+Hawaiian Holdings, Inc. (NASDAQ: HA) has seen a rise in its stock price by 7.87 in relation to its previous close of 4.70.
+However, the company has experienced a 23.96% gain in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-10-25 that Hawaiian Holdings (HA) third-quarter 2023 revenues are hurt by a devastating wildfire in Lahaina in West Maui.

 Is It Worth Investing in Hawaiian Holdings, Inc. (NASDAQ: HA) Right Now?

-The 36-month beta value for HA is also noteworthy at 2.11.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 6 rating it as “hold,” and 1 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 2.13.
+Analysts have mixed views on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 6 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.